shaefelinger/HCS-project1-travelBlog/readme.md

 ### Map-Page

 Shows all locations on a map.
-The zoom is automatically adapted to show all locations.
+The zoom is automatically adapted to fit all locations.

 Clicking on a marker opens an Info-popup for that location.
 Clicking on this popup opens the corresponding Details-Page.